Skip to content

 hash(OUTPUTS(0).propositionBytes) == script2Hash

-This means that script1 is checking whether the hash of the first output's propositionBytes equals the hash of script2.
+Here, script1 verifies if the hash of the first output's propositionBytes matches the hash of script2.

-However, if we also want script2 to refer back to script1, as in the example below:
+But, if we want script2 to refer back to script1, as shown below:

 hash(OUTPUTS(0).propositionBytes) == script1Hash

-We encounter a cyclic reference issue, as both scripts are referring to each other.
+We face a cyclic reference problem, as both scripts are referencing each other.

-To resolve this, we can store script1Hash in a register of the box containing script2.
-Additionally, we need to modify script1 to ensure that the corresponding register of any box containing script2 is equal to hash(SELF.propositionBytes).
+To overcome this, we can store script1Hash in a register of the box that contains script2.
+We also need to modify script1 to ensure that the corresponding register of any box containing script2 equals hash(SELF.propositionBytes).

-While this "vanilla" perpetual token is interesting, a more powerful and flexible approach is the "max-once-per-block-use" perpetual token, which should be considered a separate design pattern.
+While the "vanilla" perpetual token is intriguing, the "max-once-per-block-use" perpetual token offers more flexibility and power, and should be considered as a distinct design pattern.